drewProgram/drewProgram/readme.md

 ### Hello!
 I'm Andrew :smile:

-## I'm a Developer, Studant and in the future  I'll be an experienced Game Developer!
+## I'm a Developer, Student and in the future  I'll be an experienced Game Developer!
 - :books: I'm currently studying so much C++!
 - :video_game: I'm looking forward to start learning more of SDL, OpenGL and Unreal Engine
 - :dart: 2021 goals: put into practice concepts of C++ and SDL creating a game